Constant Contact vs Mailchimp:

 • Ideal for users who want a fast and easy setup

-While it’s not the most flexible in terms of advanced design options, it’s perfect for users who prioritize speed and ease.
+It may not be the most flexible for advanced design options.
+However, it’s perfect for users who prioritize speed and ease.

 🟨 Mailchimp: Greater Creative Control

 Mailchimp takes the lead when it comes to design flexibility.
-It offers a wide variety of modern templates and a powerful email editor that gives users more control over layout, branding, and customization.
+It offers a wide variety of modern templates.
+The powerful email editor gives users more control over layout, branding, and customization.

 Key benefits: